Gay Olympians Clap Back At Mike Pence: 'Eat Your Heart Out, Pence'

 It’s already a win for openly gay athletes Gus Kenworthy and Adam Rippon, both of whom represented the United States at the Winter Olympics 2018 in Pyeongchang, South Korea.
-After the opening ceremony of the games, the couple took to Instagram and express how honored they are to be representing the LGBTQ community and quickly clapped back at US Vice President Mike Pence, who is also in Pyeongchang for the event.
+After the opening ceremony of the games, the couple took to Instagram and express how honored they are to be representing the LGBTQ community and quickly clapped back at U.S. Vice President Mike Pence, who is also in Pyeongchang for the event.

 Skier Kenworthy and figure skater Rippon posed for a photo during the Winter Olympics 2018 opening ceremony, which they shared to their followers on Instagram.
-Kenworthy wrote that they feel “incredibly honored” to be in South Korea competing for the US and representing the LGBTQ community.
+Kenworthy wrote that they feel “incredibly honored” to be in South Korea competing for the U.S. and representing the LGBTQ community.
 He also wrote a short message to Pence, who signed the Religious Freedom Restoration Act when he was still governor of Indiana.

 “Eat your heart out, Pence.”

-The said law allowed businesses to refuse services to gay and lesbian customers on the ground of religious freedom.
+The mentioned law allowed businesses to refuse services to gay and lesbian customers on the ground of religious freedom.
 After critical backlash, Pence then signed an amendment to the law to prevent it from being used as a tool to discriminate LGBTQ customers.

 Rippon, on the other hand, has been critical of Pence’s position on LGBTQ rights.
 Before the games, Rippon criticized the White House’s decision to have Pence lead the U.S. Olympic delegation in South Korea.
 He particularly spoke against Pence’s alleged support for gay conversion therapy, a practice that is said to turn gay people straight through religious methods.